 How to Use Wildcards in Excel (4 Easy Methods)

-In this article, we shall see how to use wildcards in Excel.
+In this article, we will demonstrate how to use wildcards in Excel.

-Wildcard characters such as the asterisk “*”, question mark “?” and the tilde “~” can greatly extend searching, counting, and additional functionality in Excel.
-Excel wildcards can be used with functions such as AVERAGEIF, SUMIF, COUNTIF, Excel database functions, and others.
+Wildcard characters such as the asterisk “*“, question mark “?” and tilde “~” can greatly extend searching, counting, and additional functionality of functions such as AVERAGEIF, SUMIF, COUNTIF, Excel database functions, and others.

-The asterisk “*” is used to substitute any number of characters, whereas the question mark “?” is used to represent or substitute one character.
-The tilde “~” is used to identify a literal question mark or asterisk character in the text string itself.
+The asterisk “*” is used to substitute any number of characters, whereas the question mark “?” is used to substitute one character only, and the tilde “~” is used to identify a literal question mark or asterisk character in the text string.

 How to Use Wildcards in Excel: 4 Easy Methods